-RELEASE DATE: 1989 – (US, EU)
+RELEASE DATE: 04/1989 – (US), 1989 – (EU)

 Rastan is an arcade adaptation of Taito’s Rastan Saga, a Conan-esque hack-and-slash that’s superior to any real Conan game.
 You control Rastan through seven fantastical worlds, each with three separate parts.
 Stage 1 is almost always an outdoor level in the woods or atop mountains and usually has several paths towards the end.
 Beware, however, when the stage starts to turn dark.
 If the screen goes pitch black, endless swarms of bats and bees will hound you until you complete the area.
 Stage 2 heads indoors to a castle or a cave – more linear, claustrophobic layouts – while Stage 3 is always the boss battle.
 At first, you’re armed only with a sword and a loincloth (your loincloth, unfortunately, doesn’t repel enemies), but stronger weapons like flaming swords, maces, and battleaxes can be collected and used throughout the level for maximum deathblows.

 Jumping in particular is where Rastan needs work.
 Rastan has two types of jumps: a short hop for jumping on boulders across lava; and a large leap, which theoretically helps him ascend to higher areas or clutch onto ropes dangling precariously over danger.
 While the controls for either jump aren’t awkward on the surface (Button 2 jumps, Button 2+Up high jumps), executing the jump precisely can be frustrating.
 If you accidentally jump too high or don’t jump high enough, you can’t correct your mistake, mid-jump.
 Which means you’ll have to deal with the consequences – enemies, lava, etc. – wherever you end up landing.
 Since this happens often, you’ll either make peace with it or let Rastan melt in magma.

 And sweet Zeus, is Rastan difficult.
 Besides the jumping (which will get you into trouble at some point), every time you’ve grown accustomed to the game’s challenge, you’re placed on a swinging rope above a pit of lava while three large block faces hock fiery loogies at you (or some other scenario that makes you question whether Rastan and his quest are worth the trouble).
 The only way to escape sans damage is to hop like crazy on the block faces, but you – or rather, Rastan – don’t necessarily have the reflexes for such actions.
 While Rastan’s oiled pecs can take some damage, only having one life and three continues before game over is a hard sword to swallow.